 Urge your members of Congress to support county transportation and infrastructure priorities in any new infrastructure bill presented by Congress.

-NACo believes that counties should be recognized as major owners of infrastructure in any future federal infrastructure package.
+America’s counties should be recognized as major owners of transportation infrastructure in any potential package presented by Congress or the administration.
 Furthermore, federal funding levels and local authority should adequately reflect the county role in the nation’s transportation system.
-Counties believe that a user-pay approach should continue to be the cornerstone of federal transportation funding and that federal policy should provide counties the flexibility to use additional financing tools.
-Specifically, counties support the following:
+NACo believes that a user-pay approach should continue to be the cornerstone of federal transportation funding and that federal policy should provide counties the flexibility to use additional financing tools.
+Such policies include:

-- Allocate funding for locally owned infrastructure.
+- Dedicated funding for locally-owned infrastructure.

-- Streamline the federal permit process.
+- Streamlining of the federal permit process.

-- Implement policies to promote innovative financing.
+- Policies to provide an environment for innovative financing.

 - Bringing long-term certainty and solvency to the federal Highway Trust Fund.

 For further information, contact: Jessica Jennings at 202.942.4264 or email@example.com